 Stephanie Kreutz, soprano, teaches voice in the Boston area.
-A native of San Diego, she received her Masters of Music in Vocal Performance from the Cleveland Institute of Music, where she won the Elizabeth Stoeckler prize for German Lieder, and her bachelor’s in music and English at Tufts University.
+A native of San Diego, she received her Master of Music in Vocal Performance from the Cleveland Institute of Music, where she won the Elizabeth Stoeckler prize for German Lieder, and her bachelor’s in music and English at Tufts University.
 She also spent a semester studying opera abroad in Milan, Italy.

 Stephanie primarily teaches musical theater, classical, and opera, but also teaches students who work on contemporary styles.
 She has a passion for passing her love of music to her students, and she has taught beginner through advanced students from age five through adult.
 She aims for her students to become confident performers who use a healthy technique to produce a beautiful, free sound and to communicate through music.
 She motivates her students to enjoy the process of finding their best sound and to feel pride in their improvements.
 Stephanie also enjoys working on audition preparation and loves helping her students through the audition process.